 We find $\delta\approx \pi$ near the photon frequencies that yield maximal probability density $P$ of two-photon emission (i.e., one photon at $\omega_+$ and another photon at $\omega_-$), as can be appreciated more easily in the zoom in the right panel of Fig. \ref{Figure:3}c.
-This difference of phase agrees with the relative phase between $\ket{\boldsymbol{x}, \omega_-}\ket{\boldsymbol{x},\omega_+}$ and $\ket{\boldsymbol{z}, \omega_-}\ket{\boldsymbol{z}, \omega_+}$ in Eq.~(\ref{Eq:photon_bell_state}).
-However, deviations in the photon frequencies of $\approx\gamma_0$ are sufficient to strongly modify the relative phase (which implies deviating from a maximally entangled state) and, consequently, filters with very narrow linewidths are needed to post-select a highly entangled state, as discussed in the next section.
+This difference of phase agrees with the relative phase between $\ket{\hat{\boldsymbol{x}}, \omega_-}\ket{\hat{\boldsymbol{x}},\omega_+}$ and $\ket{\hat{\boldsymbol{z}}, \omega_-}\ket{\hat{\boldsymbol{z}}, \omega_+}$ in Eq.~(\ref{Eq:photon_bell_state}).
+However, deviations in the photon frequencies of $\approx\gamma_0$ are sufficient to strongly modify the relative phase (which implies deviating from the maximally entangled state) and, consequently, filters with very narrow linewidths are needed to postselect a highly entangled state in the next section.